dantleech/blog/content/posts/2026/01-30-space.md

 about the above is the **comparative simplicity**.

 {{< godzilla >}}
 Godzilla **loves** Extension.
-It encapsulates the integration of the module with the framework in a **single class** and makes the module self-sufficient.
-The module can be maintained in isolation of other modules.
+Extension encapsulates integration of module with framework in **single class** and makes module self-sufficient.
+Module can be maintained isolation-wise of other modules.
 {{</ godzilla >}}

 The application's bootstrap could then look something like this: